bethechange-tech/LetsMakeItTechnical/README.md

 ### Hi there I am Rasul 👋

-## I'm a Husband, Father and Senior Software Engineer!!
+## I'm a Husband, Father, Teacher and Senior Software Engineer!!

 - 👀 I specialize in NodeJS, Typescript and AWS
 <!-- - 🥅 2022 Goals: Contribute more to Open Source projects  -->